 How It All Began

 For several years, I was a partner with my father in the metal art business Stars Over Texas located in Crawford, Texas.
 When he moved to west Texas in 2004, I stayed and worked really hard to make it on my own.
-In 2007, my wife Lori came on with me full time as my partner and bookkeeper.

 Over the years, we’ve been involved in some really neat metal projects.
 Our metal work ranges from family name “wall badges” to business signs and many ranch entrances.
 I’ve built thousands of pieces.
 I’ve worked on many projects for President Bush and Mrs. Laura.
 I’ve also done work for Hank Williams, Jr., United States Secret Service and Texas Department of Public Safety.